 Last weekend I was supposed to go to Leeds fest, however due to unforseen circumstances I was unable to attend.
-Although I was disappointed, it did mean that I could go to York for the weekend and spend some quality time with my grandparents as they had already planned to go away, so I tagged along like the incredible granddaughter I am.
+Although I was disappointed, it did mean that I could go have an escape to York for the weekend and spend some quality time with my grandparents as they had already planned to go away, so I tagged along like the incredible granddaughter I am.
 A bit of a big shift from leedsfest to a quiet weekend in York.. but we will roll with it!

 I needed an escape and that was exactly what this weekend was for me.
 A weekend filled with sunshine, good food and shopping, what more do I want?
 It was so nice to have a laugh with my nan and grandad and really chill out completely.
-York isn’t that far away from my house (about an hour drive) but despite the short distance it really felt like we had a proper getaway.
+York isn’t that far away from my house (about an hour drive) but despite the short distance it really felt like we had a proper escape to york.

 We didn’t arrive until the Friday evening due to work etc, so we just checked into the hotel and then went out for a nice Italian meal that was close by.
 The hotel was gorgeous and the first time that I had stayed at an ‘indigo’ branch, so I will certainly be creating a separate post with my review of the hotel in a few days (spoiler: it was incredible!).